devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/13-removing-dir.md

 `rm -r demo1`{{execute}}
 `ls`{{execute}}

-Some times you might be propted for `(yes/no)` to delete the files and if we want to make it
+Some times you might be propted for `(yes/no)` to delete the files and if we want to make it forceful delete without prompting
 ### Note: You cannot use -r option with rmdir to use the -r we need to use rm command instead of rmdir.